 On the other hand, the party responsible for organizing and arranging the pebbles, Hidayah-Haji and Mu’tamer Gift, in collaboration with the Kedana Company, the leading developer of the Holy Sites, has implemented a qualitative initiative to serve the pilgrims at the Holy Site.

-According to an official statistic, Jamarat’s gravel can reach up to 1,000 tons annually.
+According to official statistics, Jamarat’s gravel can reach up to 1,000 tons annually.
 After the Hajj season, the cleaned gravel will be packed in small gravel bags.
 As reported by the organization in charge of managing the pebbles can provide more than 80,000 bags of gravel which will then be redistributed to 300 contact points for pilgrims on the walking route in Muzdalifah so that the prospective pilgrims can return for the following season.

 The purpose of distributing a total of 83,411 bags of gravel in this year’s Hajj season to pilgrims is nothing but to alleviate the burden of pilgrims during their rituals.